A Juvenile ʻApapane (Himatione sanguinea)

 MFBRP was formed by the State of Hawaiʻi Division of Forestry and Wildlife (DOFAW) and the U.S. Fish and Wildlife Service (USFWS).
 Our efforts are funded and guided by these agencies to accomplish state and federal recovery actions.
 Guidance also is sought from partners including but not limited to the East Maui Watershed Partnership, Haleakalā National Park, Leeward Haleakalā Watershed Restoration Partnership, The American Bird Conservancy, The Nature Conservancy, San Diego Zoo Global, and West Maui Watershed Partnership.
 MFBRP operates as a project under the Pacific Cooperative Studies Unit of the University of Hawaiʻi at Mānoa, Nā Koa Manu Conservation, Inc., and Tri-Isle RC&D Council, Inc.

 In addition to research, we are educating the public on endemic forest birds and their conservation on Maui.
 For more information on our upcoming educational and fundraising events, please see Outreach and Events.
 There are several ways to help fund our project within "Support MFBRP".
 This includes donating needed materials, volunteering your time, sporting MFBRP gear, and giving a tax-deductible donation.
-You can also stay in touch by signing up for our email list (we send bi-annual newsletters, volunteer, and event information).
+You can also stay in touch by signing up for our email list (newsletters, volunteer and event information).

 You can also donate your Hawaiian Airlines Miles through the Hawaiian Miles Donation Program.